-The Third Annual National Institute on Securities Fraud
+The Fourth Annual National Institute on Securities Fraud

-With this program you will gain valuable insights from the very best in the profession – judges, prosecutors, regulators, academics, compliance officers, and defense counsel – about what to expect next and how to prepare for these new developments in the ever present, headline-making area of securities fraud.
-The Third Annual National Institute on Securities Fraud will provide an in-depth, cutting-edge, and rewarding educational experience for all practitioners, including prosecutors, regulators, compliance officers, and defense counsel.
-Top officials and luminaries from the SEC, DOJ, law schools, the judiciary, corporations, and top-tier law firms will share their insights concerning a multitude of important subjects.
+By attending this program, you will gain valuable insights from the very best in the profession: judges, prosecutors, regulators, academics, compliance officers, and defense counsel.
+Top officials and luminaries from the SEC, DOJ, law schools, corporations, and top-tier law firms will share their insights concerning a multitude of important subjects.
+Find out about what to expect next and how to prepare for these new developments in the ever present, headline-making area of securities fraud.
+The Fourth Annual National Institute on Securities Fraud will provide an in-depth, cutting-edge, and rewarding educational experience for all practitioners.

-The Securities Fraud National Institute Planning Committee, in cooperation with the Criminal Justice Section White Collar Crime Committee and the Section of Business Law, will provide an educational and professional forum to discuss the legal and ethical issues that arise in securities fraud matters in both panel presentations and break-out sessions.
+This educational and professional forum sponsored by the Securities Fraud National Institute Planning Committee, in cooperation with the Criminal Justice Section White Collar Crime Committee and the Section of Business Law, will provide you the opportunity to discuss the legal and ethical issues that arise in securities fraud matters in both plenary and break-out sessions.

 Crowell & Moring Participant(s):